Exciting Educational Adventures in Da Nang with kids

 The Da Nang Museum, appropriately enough, focuses specifically on the Da Nang region itself.
 It has 3 floors of exhibits, each with its own focus, and it covers topics as diverse as history, ecology and culture.

-If you’re interested in learning more about Da Nang in particular, this is a great spot for doing so!
+Hands down, this is one of the best deals in Da Nang for families looking to explore Vietnam on the cheap.
+And if you’re interested in learning more about Da Nang’s history, in particular, this is a great spot for doing so!

 Museum of Cham Sculpture